urda/website/_posts/2010-11-11-debugging-with-conditionals.md

 You would have these block in your program everywhere you made a call to the debug class.
 This adds extra lines to our source code, and can cause issues when you have to make changes to debug handling.

 But there is a more elegant way of enabling or disabling debugging.
 We can add conditionals to our methods based on the build environment.
-So let&#8217;s say we have a \`debug\` class with the method named \`PrintStackTrace\`.
+So let's say we have a \`debug\` class with the method named \`PrintStackTrace\`.
 This simply prints out some stack trace where ever it has been requested.
 Instead of surrounding each method call with #if and #endif we will add a line before our method in the debug class (look at the highlighted line):

 <pre class="brush: csharp; highlight: [3]; title: ; notranslate" title="">// debug class...